Skip to main content

 Render Strategies - concurrent anatomy png Every strategy has a different render deadline.
 Strategies are designed from the perspective of how important the work is for the user. see: RAIL model

-What concurrent scheduling does under the hood is is chunking up work in cycles of scheduling, prioritization and execution based on different settings.
+What concurrent scheduling does under the hood is chunking up work in cycles of scheduling, prioritization and execution based on different settings.

 Render Strategies - task flow